In Myanmar, the army controls its soldiers' lives, minds and finances | DW | 18.05.2021

 In Myanmar, a state with 135 different ethnic groups, where roughly 90% of the population adheres to Buddhism, politics and religion are closely interwoven.
 Generals have long built pagodas, erected Buddha statues, and paid homage to influential monks to legitimize their claim to power as a unifying force.
 Anti-Muslim sentiments are widespread, which the Tatmadaw is adept at exploiting for political capital.

 And this anti-Muslim, Buddhism-first propaganda is instilled into soldiers of all ranks.
 Soldiers, one source says, are being "brainwashed" into buying the army's worldview.
-Another defector said while he did not believe the propaganda, he did not speak out against it, for fear of being punished.
-The third said he had been verbally abused when he dared to question the narrative that Rohingya — a Muslim minority long denied full citizenship rights — were "terrorists" bent on destroying the country and that they had no place in Myanmar.
+Another said while he did not believe the propaganda, he did not speak out against it, for fear of being punished.
+One defector recalled how he had been verbally abused when he dared to question the narrative that Rohingya — a Muslim minority long denied full citizenship rights — were "terrorists" bent on destroying the country and that they had no place in Myanmar.

 One of the men, who, like many officers hails from a military family and had grown up on an army base, said that he had long believed the Tatmadaw's propaganda: When friends dared to question the army, he would defend the military, recalling his anger at anyone who spoke negatively of the institution he had been taught to revere.